madetech/data-101/modules/core/Spark.md

 """)
 ```

-how could you do this using just DataFrame code?
-Using sqlWay.explain() will also show how Spark will execute the query.
+How could you do this using just DataFrame code?
+Using `sqlWay.explain()` will also show how Spark will execute the query.

 7) Now if I wanted to find the top 5 destinations according to this CSV file then I would execute: